 Rotary members believe that we have a shared responsibility to take action on our world’s most persistent issues.
 Our 35,000+ clubs work together to:

 - Save “at risk” mothers and children

 - Support education

 - Grow local economies

 We provide service to others, promote integrity, and advance world understanding, goodwill, and peace through our fellowship of business, professional, and community leaders.

 In Santa Fe

-On the 4th of July, 2020, the Rotary Club on Santa Fe, our sponsors and volunteers will celebrate the 45th anniversary “Pancakes of the Plaza” by serving more than 10,000 people and attracting more than 20,000.
+On the 4th of July, 2022, the Rotary Club on Santa Fe, our sponsors and volunteers will celebrate the 47th anniversary “Pancakes of the Plaza” by serving more than 10,000 people and attracting more than 20,000 to the Plaza.
 Through this event and the support of our sponsors and over 400 volunteers we have provided over $500,000 in grants to local non-profits to benefit youth and families in the Santa Fe area.

 The Rotary Club of Santa Fe also reaches out globally by partnering with Rotary Clubs in Guatemala in constructing community-wide potable water systems and sanitation facilities in remote Mayan villages.
 Additionally, the Club has worked to improve maternal and child health by providing medical equipment to rural health clinics and coordinating obstetrical training for nurses and midwives.